How to start a bounce house business and get jumping

 Equipment financing is a solid choice since the bounce house itself serves as collateral.
 This can make it easier to get approved.
 Lenders often want to see a strong business plan and a good personal credit score, typically above 650.

 You might also look into an SBA Microloan.
-These government-backed loans go up to $50,000 and are designed for startups.
+These government-backed loans go up to $50,000, with a maximum repayment term of seven years, and are designed for startups.
 Interest rates usually fall between 8% and 13%.
 A personal loan from your local credit union is another route to consider.

 Plan for your operating costs